 The warning sign shows that you either don’t have any certificates installed or it has expired.
 To know more, click on the information icon as shown below:

-After clicking on the information icon, a popup will appear showing the certificate is valid or not.
+After clicking on the information icon, a popup will appear showing whether the certificate is valid or not.
 If it is valid, then you have an SSL certificate.

-For more details, click on more details to access the complete information about the certificate, i.e. validity date etc. And if it shows not valid, you probably do not have any SSL certificates installed.
+For more details, click on more details to access the complete information about the certificate, i.e. validity date, etc. And if it shows not valid, you probably do not have any SSL certificates installed.

 If you want an SSL certificate for your website, there are plenty of vendors out there.
 You need to Google them, and a list of online vendors will appear selling SSL certificates online.
-Just search for the best deal and not forget to read user reviews before hitting the buy button.
+Just search for the best deal and do not forget to read user reviews before hitting the buy button.

 Types of Certificates